multitenancy-project/hc20-verilog/doc/README.md

   ![control_method](./imgs/control_method.png)

 We designed a stateless method to modify the table enties in the pipeline.
 Specifically, we use a specialized group of packets (i.e., `module configuration` packets) to modify the table entries.
-The packet can be generated from the SW side and contains the info about which table and how the table will be modified.
+The packet can be generated from the software side and contains the info about which table and how the table will be modified.

-In the packet header field, there are fields indicating which module (using module ID) the packets is targetting. the content of the table entry is contained in the payload field. when the packet is received by the RMT pipeline, it will recgnized by the modules and will travel all the way through the pipeline.
+In the packet header field, there are fields indicating which module (using module ID) the configuration packets are targetting.
+The content of the table entry is contained in the payload field. when the packet is received by the pipeline, it will be recognized by the modules and will travel all the way through the pipeline.

 Each module will check whether it is the target of the packet: if so, the module will read out the payload and modify the table entry accordingly.
 Otherwise, it will pass the packet to the next module.
 If no former module matches the packet's target, before the packet comes out of the pipeline, the deparser module will drop it no matter it matches or not.